writethedocs/www/docs/conf/na/2016/news/announcing-presentations.md

 we've decided to hold our European conference there again this year.
 Come talk docs with us again in **Prague, Czech Republic, September 18-20**.

-It will be another great event in a wonderful European city.
+It will be another great event in a magnificent European city.
 We'll be announcing more details in the coming months, but you can put it in your calendar now.